 "Thou shalt theme your tailgate food around the visiting rival."Rule 7 of The 10 Commandments of College Football Fandom

 Start planning early.
 Check the rules on the place you plan to park.
 Some lots do not permit tailgating, some do not allow charcoal grills, some do not allow adult beverages, some do not allow glass bottles, and some do not allow trailers.
+Get organized.

 It is especially important that you pay close attention to food safety when you are away from refrigeration and running hot water.
 Read my page about food safety.
 Remember to keep food below 40°F or above 150°F. Label your coolers so people won't keep opening the meat cooler when they are looking for a beer.